Algorithmic Shadow Spectroscopy: Acknowledgments

 \section{Acknowledgments}

 The authors thank Simon Benjamin for his support and help throughout all stages of this work.
 The authors thank Tyson Jones for developing efficient simulation code for classical shadows in QuESTlink.
 The authors are grateful to Zsuzsanna Koczor-Benda for helpful comments on quantum chemistry methods.
 The authors thank Ryan Babbush, Thomas O'Brien, Jarrod McClean, Daniel Marti-Dafcik, Sam McArdle and Norbert Schuch for helpful comments.
 Render of the methylene and acetaldehyde molecules were supplied by Annina Lieberherr.
 The authors acknowledge the EPSRC Hub grant under the agreement number EP/T001062/1 for hardware provision.
+The authors also acknowledge funding from the EPSRC projects Robust and Reliable Quantum Computing (RoaRQ, EP/W032635/1) and Software Enabling Early Quantum Advantage (SEEQA, EP/Y004655/1).
 H.H.S.C. acknowledges the support of the Croucher Foundation, Hong Kong.
 M.L.G. acknowledges the support of a Rhodes Scholarship.
 B.K. thanks the University of Oxford for a Glasstone Research Fellowship and Lady Margaret Hall, Oxford for a Research Fellowship.
 The numerical modelling involved in this study made use of the Quantum Exact Simulation Toolkit (QuEST), and the recent development QuESTlink\,\cite{QuESTlink} which permits the user to use Mathematica as the integrated front end, and pyQuEST\,\cite{pyquest} which allows access to QuEST from Python.
 We are grateful to those who have contributed to all of these valuable tools.
-The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility\,\cite{oxfordARC} in carrying out this work.
-B.K. conceived the idea and contributed to writing the manuscript, H.H.S.C. performed the methylene simulations, developed quantum chemistry specific ideas for shadow spectroscopy and contributed to writing the manuscript, R.M. performed the Hubbard model simulations and contributed to writing the manuscript, M.L.G. performed the spin-ring variational simulations and contributed to writing the manuscript.
+The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility\,\cite{oxfordARC} and the IBM Quantum services in carrying out this work.
+B.K. conceived the idea, produced proofs and performed scaling analyses, H.H.S.C. performed the methylene simulations, spin-chain hardware experiment and developed quantum-chemistry specific ideas, R.M. performed ideal and noisy simulations of the Hubbard model, M.L.G. performed ideal and noisy variational simulations of the spin-chain.
+All authors contributed to writing the manuscript.